MalwareMusashi/cyberpunk-pong/README.md

 Then open index.html in your browser.
 Option 3: GitHub Pages
 Fork this repository and enable GitHub Pages in the settings to host your own version.

-🎨 Customization
-You can easily customize the game by modifying the color palette in the JavaScript section: javascriptconst colorPalette = {
-  NeonPink: "#ff00ff",
-  ElectricCyan: "#00ffff",
-  DeepPurple: "#7209b7",
-  DarkVoid: "#0a0a0a",
-  // Add your own colors here
-};

 Adjustable Parameters: